Can ‘Friends With Benefits’ Really Work? 15 Rules for Mess-Free Arrangement

 2. Don't become FWB with someone you already have feelings for

 A successful friends with benefits relationship will end when the relationship is no longer serving one/both of you, or when one of you starts dating another person more seriously.
+You should not go into a friends with benefits relationship expecting (or hoping) for it to become something more serious.
 Most FWB do not end with you dating your bed buddy!
 For this reason, you should not become FWB with someone that you are already into.
-If you agree to just sleep together, you should not expect for them to wake up one morning and reciprocate your feelings.
+If you agree to just sleep together, you should not expect them to wake up one morning and reciprocate your feelings.
+And if you are sleeping together, your feelings for the other person will probably only become stronger, which can make the situation even more difficult.
 For a lot of people, it’s easy and normal to separate emotional feelings from physical/sexual relationships and that’s what you’re signing up for as a FWB.
 Sleeping with someone with the hopes that they fall for you is a sure fire way to break your own heart.
-Instead of going for someone that you are romantically interested in, choose someone that you know less well so that things can indeed be casual.
+Instead of going for someone that you are romantically interested in, choose someone that you are not romantically attracted to so that things can indeed be casual.

 3. Choose your partner wisely